Christina Smith

 Biography

 Christina Smith is one of the most sought-after flutists in the country as an orchestral player, soloist, chamber musician, and teacher.
-The 2015-16 season is Smith's twenty-fifth anniversary season as principal flutist of the Atlanta Symphony Orchestra, where she holds the Jill Hertz Principal Flute chair, endowed in perpetuity.
-Smith's flute solos can be heard on 37 ASO recordings.
-She has also appeared with the orchestra numerous times as a concerto soloist.
+She has held the Principal Flute chair in the Atlanta Symphony Orchestra since 1991, endowed in perpetuity by Jill Hertz.
+Ms. Smith’s flute solos can be heard on over 40 ASO recordings.
+She has also appeared with the orchestra numerous times as concerto soloist, including works of Mozart, Vivaldi, Ibert, Rodrigo, Nielsen, Jolivet, Leonard Bernstein, and Christopher Rouse.
+Ms. Smith performed the southeastern U.S. premiere of Finnish composer Kaija Saariaho’s “L’aile du songe,” with Robert Spano conducting.

-She graduated from Interlochen Arts Academy and began her studies at the Curtis Institute of Music as a pupil of the legendary Julius Baker.
-After just two years in Mr. Baker's studio, she won the principal flute chair in the ASO at age 20.
-Smith has also studied with Jeffrey Khaner, Tim Day, and has collaborated extensively with master teacher and clinician Keith Underwood.
+Ms. Smith began studying flute at age seven.
+She spent her formative years in Northern California, before attending Interlochen Arts Academy, where she received the Young Artist Medal (the Academy’s highest honor) in 1989.
+Immediately after graduation, Ms. Smith began her studies at the Curtis Institute of Music as a pupil of Julius Baker and Jeffrey Khaner.
+After just two years at Curtis, she won the principal flute chair in the ASO at age 20.
+Ms. Smith has also studied with Tim Day, and has collaborated extensively with master teacher and clinician Keith Underwood.

-Smith has recently appeared as guest principal flutist with orchestras such as the Chicago Symphony, Los Angeles Philharmonic, the Vancouver Symphony, the Baltimore Symphony, the St. Paul Chamber Orchestra, and the Pittsburgh Symphony.
-She earned critical acclaim while performing on the latter ensemble's 2010 European Tour.
+Ms. Smith has appeared as guest principal flutist with orchestras such as the Chicago Symphony, Los Angeles Philharmonic, the Vancouver Symphony, the Baltimore Symphony, the St. Paul Chamber Orchestra, and the Pittsburgh Symphony.
+In 2018, she performed with the World Orchestra for Peace in Künzelsau, Germany, and at the BBC Proms for the UNESCO anniversary concerts of the WWI Armistice.
+She has been featured as a gala concerto soloist at the National Flute Association convention in Salt Lake City.

-Equally passionate about teaching, Smith serves on the faculty at Kennesaw State University and maintains a busy private studio.
-She remains highly in demand to teach masterclasses across the country.
+Equally passionate about teaching, Ms. Smith serves on the faculty at Emory University and maintains a busy private studio.
+She remains highly in demand to teach masterclasses across the country, and has been featured as the guest artist at a number of flute clubs, including New York, Chicago, and Atlanta.

 Q & A